 The PMC team of board certified physicians including an interventional cardiologist, general cardiologists, cardiothoracic surgeons and radiologists work together offering treatments for mitral valve, aortic valve replacement (TAVR) and watchman devices.
 Initially patients are enrolled and then follow-up is done in the clinic.

 “There are two major goals we have for the valve clinic,” added Dr. Ahmad.
 “We want to enroll all patients who now have, or will need valve replacement.
 We are reaching out to the physicians in surrounding areas where we provide services, so patients can easily call one number and get enrolled.”

 The interventional cardiologist and a general cardiologist will be responsible for the imaging, echocardiograms and CT scans of the aorta and the heart to make sure the patient is a candidate for treatment.
 The cardiothoracic surgeons will also be available at that same time.
 Every patient must go through testing to make sure they qualify.

 “It is very important for physicians to refer their patients for an easy work up,” Dr. Ahmad said, “They will be seen by trained cardiologists and cardiothoracic surgeons to assure the appropriate treatment option is available.”

-PMC Cardiothoracic Surgeons, Abdulla Attum, MD, John Deel, MD or Dermot P. Halpin, MD will be available for the procedures.
+PMC Cardiothoracic Surgeons, Abdulla Attum, MD, and Dermot P. Halpin, MD will be available for the procedures.
 If the patient does not qualify, they could then have a minimally invasive valve replacement procedure.
 The specialists who are needed to provide these procedures are all under one roof, working together to bring the best results possible.